 Section 11.
 Easements for Municipal Water and Sewer Services.
-The Developer by recording this Master Deed does hereby create easements over, under and across the common grounds and those portions of the Condominium premises that are depicted on Exhibit "B" as "Utility Easements" in favor of Marion Township, and any governmental body to which its rights herein may be subsequently assigned, for the construction, installation, operation, maintenance, replacement and repair of public water, if any, and/or sewer services, including all transmission lines, laterals, leads, pump stations and infrastructure.
-Should the Township or its assigns exercise its easement rights and construct a water and/or sewer system, the Township or its assigns shall be obligated to restore any distributed premises to a like condition as existed prior to the commencement of the construction, maintenance or repair activities.
+The Developer by recording this Master Deed does hereby create easements over, under and across the common grounds and those portions of the Condominium premises that are depicted on Exhibit "B" as "Utility Easements" in favor of Marion Township, and any governmental body to which its rights herein may be subsequently assigned, to tap into, tie into and extend lines for the construction, installation, operation, maintenance, replacement and repair of public water, if any, and/or and sewer services, including all transmission lines, laterals, leads, pump stations and infrastructure.
+Should the Township or its assigns exercise its easement rights and construct a water and/or sewer system, the Township or its assigns shall be obligated to restore any disturbed premises to a like condition as existed prior to the commencement of the construction, maintenance or repair activities.